identity-com/docs/docs/getting-started/Gateway Protocol.md

 Let's say a particular dApp is in needs to operate KYC checks of users to sell them a particular product, such as alcohol.

-Trusted party such as Socure as a off-chain gatekeeper can provide KYC, Bot Protection, Carbon Utilization, etc. For their services, they can charge a fee to a dApp.
+Trusted party such as Socure as an off-chain gatekeeper can provide KYC, Bot Protection, Carbon Utilization, etc. For their services, they can charge a fee to a dApp.
 When dAPP uses pass operation, Gatekeeper draw funds from dApp's Top-Up Wallet.

 Socure Demo: https://zerodayshopping.identity.com